 - family members using your personal information to open accounts without your knowledge or consent.

 - phishing which is the attempt to get your personal or financial information by responding to internet pop ups or email spam.

 - vhishing which is the attempt to get your personal and financial information using telphone.

 - stealing your mail that may include pre-approved credit card offers.

-- filling out change of address form and collecting your mail.
+- filling out a change of address form and collecting your mail.

 - looking over your shoulder while you take money out of an ATM